SongClass/SimTCP/README.md

 timer.cancel()
 ```

+For your easy reference, project_timer.py has an illustration of its potential usage ('python3 project_timer.py' or copy this file to overwrite project.py, then run tester.py to see its effect).
+Please note this is just an illustration of timer usage, and you will need to dead with ACK and correct logic for retransmission.

 2. How to grade your project code?
 A: Run ```python3 grade.py``` to grade your project submission, where the test parameters may change but will be consistent for the whole class.